Your guide to the best football pubs in South London.

 ‘Nowt.
 I just flicked beer at him until he fucked off.’

-So if I’m meeting the big man in Brixton we tend to walk up Effra Road, either to the crack backstreet splendour of the Effra Hall Tavern, but more often than not to the louche and rootsy Hootananny.
+So if I’m meeting the big man in Brixton we tend to head to the crack backstreet splendour of the Effra Hall Tavern.

-But on the first weekend of the season we were told that Sky subs were no longer paid and the Hoot was, for the time-being, football-less.
-In better news, the Effra Social next door had set up a screen in its wonderful front bar.
-And the beer was better, too.
+Once the Hootananny was our first choice but last year the Sky subs were no longer paid and the Hoot fell football-less.
+In better news, the Effra Social next door has set up a screen in its wonderful front bar.
+And the beer is better there, too.

 The Tiger shows matches (albeit with the sound down low) and The Joiners on Denmark Hill is a decent venue, but for atmosphere it’s hard to beat the Old Dispensary on Camberwell New Road.
 This is a pub in which sport rules, with multiple screens and an attentive audience.
 Last time I was in there for a game the place was rocking, and that was for the Johnstone’s Paint Trophy final.